Séamus Woulfe: Legal career

 Woulfe began practising at the Irish Bar in October 1987 and was called to the Inner Bar as Senior Counsel in March 2005.
 His practice was focused on commercial and public law.
 He held several appointments, including Legal Assessor to the Fitness to Practise Committees of the Irish Medical Council and the Nursing and Midwifery Board of Ireland.

 As a junior counsel, Woulfe acted in the Beef Tribunal for Pat Rabbitte.
 He appeared with Adrian Hardiman and Iseult O'Malley in 1993 for Rabbitte and Tomás MacGiolla in Attorney General v.
 Hamilton which clarified the law on parliamentary privilege in Ireland.
 Woulfe and Michael White took the Government of Ireland to the European Court of Human Rights due to a long delay in their professional fees being discharged at the tribunal.
 The State was liable to pay the fees, but appealed a 1996 decision of the Taxing Master as to the level of the fees.
 The appeal took many further years to be determined.

 Along with Mary Robinson, he represented defendants including Ivana Bacik, Trinity College Dublin Students' Union and the University College Dublin Students' Union in actions taken by the Society for the Protection of Unborn Children in the High Court, the Supreme Court and the European Court of Justice.
-He acted for the defendant in Attorney General v.
-X in 1992 with John Rogers, one of the leading cases on abortion in the Republic of Ireland.
+He acted for the defendant in the X Case in 1992 with John Rogers, one of the leading cases on abortion in the Republic of Ireland.

 In 2013, he was appointed as investigator for a land deal by the Department of the Environment, Community and Local Government.
 In 2015, he represented John Perry in the High Court in a challenge against Fine Gael decision to drop him as a general election candidate.

 Woulfe lectured part-time for many years at Trinity College Dublin.
 He was part of a Working Group on Judicial Review at the Law Reform Commission in 2002.
 As vice-chairman of the Bar of Ireland, in 2016, he established a Wellness Committee.
 He was a member of Irish Sport's Anti-Doping Disciplinary Panel.